akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision_bp.markdown

 Since the representations we try to learn are usually used in such higher-level reasoning tasks, perhaps reconstruction is not the right way to go?

 We will come back to this question later.
-For now, we will look at a few methods that do involve reconstruction.
+For now, we will look at a few methods that involve reconstruction.

 # BERT or Why Inpaint for Representation Learning?